RYNBSD/use-fetch/README.md

 }
 ```

-useFetch: Work like the regular fetch function, you have to pass an object with the endpoint and a custom callback to handle the response.
+useFetch: pass an object with the endpoint and a callback to handle the response, optional: pass request init object.

-### Example 2: useInfiniteFetch
+### Example 3: useInfiniteFetch

 ```tsx
 type FetchPost = { id: number; title: string };